North Carolina Tar Heels: Women's tennis

 Jamie Loeb attended UNC for her freshman and sophomore years (2013–15), during which she became the first freshman in close to 30 years to win both the Riviera/ITA Women's All-American Championship (making her the NCAA Women's Singles Tennis National Champion) and the USTA/ITA National Indoor Intercollegiate Championship.
 She was also the first singles national champion in UNC women's tennis history.
 In both her freshman and her sophomore seasons she was named Atlantic Coast Conference (ACC) Player of the Year.

 In 2023, Fiona Crawley was named the Honda Sport Award winner for tennis.
+In 2025, Reese Brantmeier won the NCAA Division I individual championship, held in the fall of the 2025–2026 year.

 Men's golf

-The men's golf team has won 14 conference championships:
+The men's golf team has won 15 conference championships: